digital-asset/daml/BAZEL.md

 `nix/third-party/proto3-suite/BUILD.bazel`.

-The `hazel_deps` argument details those Haskell packages (from Hackage) that the `daml-ghc-lib` target depends upon.
-In this case that is `base`, `container` and some other packages not shown.
-Finally, `visibility` is set to public so no errors will result should another target attempt to link `daml-ghc-lib`. *[Note : Public visibility means that any other target from anywhere can depend on the target.
+The `hazel_deps` argument details those Haskell packages (from Hackage) that the `daml-ghc-compiler` target depends upon.
+In this case that is `base`, `bytestring` and some other packages not shown.
+Finally, `visibility` is set to public so no errors will result should another target attempt to link `daml-ghc-compiler`. *[Note : Public visibility means that any other target from anywhere can depend on the target.
 To keep the dependency graph sane, its a good idea to keep visibility restrictive.
 See